 For your standard carry-on, make sure your bag doesn’t measure more than 22″ x 14″ x 9″.
 Measurements should include any handles, wheels, or other accessories attached to your bag.
 If your carry-on is larger than these measurements, you’ll be asked to check it instead.

 What About Infants, Strollers, and Baby Gear?

-If you’re traveling with a baby under the age of two, he or she can ride in your lap without the need for additional fare.
-Unlike some other airlines, however, Alaska Airlines does count diaper bags towards your carry-on allowance, so keep this in mind as you prepare for your trip.
+If you’re traveling with a baby under the age of two, he or she can ride in your lap without the need for an additional fare.
+Unlike some other airlines, however, Alaska Airlines does count diaper bags towards your carry-on allowance, so keep this in mind as you planning for your trip.

 If you’re traveling with a stroller and/or car seat for your child, these can also be checked at no additional fee.
 This can be done either at check-in or directly at the gate.